Thinking of signing up for Hertz's Gold Plus Rewards loyalty program? Your timing is lucky.

 Unsprisingly, there's also some upsell here.
 You can purchase optional add-ons such as satellite radio and GPS navigation.

-One of the benefits buried in the ultra-fine print is that an eligible spouse or domestic partner is entitled to drive for free on U.S. "Pay Later" rentals.
+For members at the Five Star tier, one of the benefits buried in the ultra-fine print is that an eligible spouse or domestic partner is entitled to drive for free on U.S. "Pay Later" rentals.

 There is no opportunity during the enrollment process to decline the Currency Conversion Charge on international rentals, but you should definitely do so at the rental counter.